peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 parent zone.
 In the case where differently-signed (or unsigned) child zones are known to exist in different namespaces, a secure delegation SHOULD NOT be used.

+The use of a delegation to nowhere in this document is described for the IN class only.
+Use of this mechanism in other classes is not addressed by this specification.

+TODO: RFC 1035 Section 2.2 says that some RRs, including NS, "will be used in all classes, and have the same format in all classes". -- Question for WG: Make these semantics special for IN, or drop the limitation?

 Name resolution protocols other than the DNS are also used by some systems, for names that are syntactically equivalent to domain names